 “Each successive wave of immigrants brought with them their most precious assets – their recipes and their love of food.
 In America, they transformed bland local ingredients into the dishes we know and love today,” said our native New York food tour guide Liz.

 We don’t normally do guided tours in our travels.
-And since Laura and I lived in New York City for many years (we met in the city, fell in love here and we got engaged here), we feel like we know the city pretty well.
+We prefer the DIY, self-guided tour experience where we can explore at our own pace (and take pictures)!
+And since Laura and I lived in New York City for many years (we met in the city, fell in love, and we got engaged here), we feel like we know the city pretty well.
 However, on this trip, we thought doing a NYC food tour would be fun.
 We expected it would be good.
 We did not expect it to be fabulous – and it was!

 The walking tour, conducted by Ahoy New York Food Tours, explores both the food and the culture of Little Italy and Chinatown.
 This compact section of lower Manhattan was the first stop for millions of immigrants moving to America from 1861 through the 1930s.
 What began with the Irish, quickly turned into streams of Italians and then the Chinese – both strong food cultures.

 Our greatest regret is that we didn’t do this when we lived in New York.
 We would have learned about some amazing places that we never would have tried otherwise (we were West Siders).
 For those accustomed to ethic foods, the tour provides a level of complexity that a connoisseur would appreciate.
 However, novices will appreciate how accessible the guide makes unusual foods.
 This foodie tour is a great way to expand your palate!